 - Taking a combined pregnancy multivitamin can help support a healthy, well-balanced diet to make sure you give your body all the nutrition it needs at this crucial time when you’re trying to conceive (TTC).
 If you’re thinking about trying for a baby, did you know that you may be low in B vitamins if you’ve been taking the contraceptive pill for a long time?
 And like many people you might not have the most balanced diet pre-pregnancy, especially if you work hard - and socialise frequently - too

 - Pregnacare pregnancy supplements contain Department of Health-recommended levels of 400mcg folic acid which you’re advised to start taking at least three months prior to starting TTC and during the first three months of pregnancy, to help prevent neural tube defects (here’s why folic acid is so important).
-Leading UK charity Shine also recommends vitamin B12 is taken with folic acid at this time
+It is also recommended that vitamin B12 is taken with folic acid at this time

 - Finally had that positive test?
 A combined supplement specifically for pregnancy like Pregnacare contains everything you need to help support a healthy pregnancy, including vitamin B12, iodine and zinc